Q. Why did Cisco develop the Cisco Visual Networking Index

 ● Web and data include web browsing, email, instant messaging, newsgroups, and file transfer, but they do not include P2P and commercial file transfer such as iTunes.
 This general category encompasses data transfer (including file transfer using HTTP and FTP) and other Internet applications.

-● Video on demand is managed IP transport (traffic that remains within the footprint of a single service provider) generated by traditional commercial TV services, including standard definition (SD), high definition (HD), and three-dimensional (3D) cable and Internet Protocol Television (IPTV) VoD.
+● Video on Demand is managed IP transport (traffic that remains within the footprint of a single service provider) generated by traditional commercial TV services, including Standard Definition (SD), High-Definition (HD), and Ultra-High Definition (UHD) cable and Internet Protocol Television (IPTV) VoD.

 Q. Does this forecast include signaling traffic?